-- Complete in-development standards, and develop new standards for UAS human factors-related issues, including those relevant to the composition, selection, and training of UAS flight crews. - 2) Conduct further research to:4 - a.
-Determine the crew size and structure necessary for various categories of UAS missions in the NAS, and to explore display designs and automated aids that might reduce crew demands and potentially allow a single pilot to operate multiple UASs simultaneously. - b.
-Develop techniques to better understand and facilitate crew communications, with particular focus on inter-crew coordination during the hand off of UAS control from one team of operators to another. - Identify specific ways in which sensory isolation affects UAS pilot performance in various tasks and stages of flight. - d.
+Gap P9: Human Factors in UAS Operations.
+3 Standards are needed to address human factors-related d issues in UAS operations.
+R&D Needed: Yes Recommend ation: 1) Complete in-development standards, and develop new standards for UAS human factors-related iss ues, including those relevant to the composition, selection, and training of UAS flight crews.
+2) Conduct further research to:4 a.
+Determine the crew size and structure necessary for various categories of UAS missions in the NAS explore display designs and automated aids that might reduce crew demands and potentially allow a a single pilot to operate multiple UASs simultaneously. b.
+Develop techniques to better understand and facilitate crew communications, with particular focus or n inter-crew coordination during the hand off of UAS control from one team of operators to another. c.
+Identify specific ways in which sensory isolation affects UAS pilot performance in various tasks and stages of flight. lionoos d.
 Examine the concept of "shared fate," as related to UAS operations.
-There might be negative consequences from the pilot not having a shared fate with the aircraft, but whether an exocentric viewpoint diminishes the feeling of shared fate or not is unknown. - e.
+There might be negative conseq from the pilot not having a shared fate with the aircraft, but whether an exocentric viewpoint diminisher feeling of shared fate or not is unknown.
+55 UIE e.
 Determine the circumstances (e.g., low time delay vs. high time delay, normal operations vs. conflict avoidance and/or system failure modes) under which each form of UAS control is optimal.
-Of particular importance will be research to determine the optimal method of UAS control during takeoff and landing, as military data indicate that a disproportionate number of the accidents for which human error is a contributing factor occur during these phases of flight. - f.
+Of particular importar research to determine the optimal method of UAS control during takeoff and landing, as military data that a disproportionate number of the accidents for which human error is a contributing factor occur phases of flight. ading those f.
 Examine the interaction of human operators and automated systems in UAS flight.
-For example, allocation of flight control to an autopilot may improve the UAS pilot's performance on concurrent visual mission and system fault detection tasks. - g.
-Determine which of the UAS pilot's tasks (e.g., flight control, traffic detection, system failure detection, etc.) should be automated and what levels of automation are optimal.

-Organization: RTCA, NFPA, MITRE, NASA, ICAO, SAE ITC ARINC IA v2 Update: None provided at this time.

-New Published Standards New In-Developme
+For example, allo cation of flight control to an autopilot may improve the UAS pilot's performance on concurrent visual mission a fault detection tasks. , g.
+Determine which of the UAS pilot's tasks (e.g., flight control, traffic detection, system failure detection ı, etc.) should be automated and what levels of automation are optimal. - Priority: High (Tier 2) Organization: RTCA, NFPA), MITRE, NASA, ICAO, SAE ITC ARINC IA v2 Status of Progress: Unknown v2 Update: None provided at this time.
+Updates Since v2 was Published: New Published Standards New In-Development Standards